the-alchemist88/Cpp_helper_codes/constexpr_keyword.md

 }
 ```

-## Side Note: Optimizations in C++
+## Reminder: Optimizations in C++

-1) Compiler optimizations can be divided into two categories(compilers may have different abilities and can be customized with optimization switches):
+1) Compiler optimizations.
+This can be divided into two categories(compilers may have different abilities and can be customized with optimization switches):
-		a) Reorganizing the source code to generate a more effective assembly code without changing the observable behavior(such as inline expansion, modifying the loops, dead code elimination etc.)
+	- Reorganizing the source code to generate a more effective assembly code without changing the observable behavior(such as inline expansion, modifying the loops, dead code elimination etc.)
-		b) Compiler can write code for the programmer(templates)
+	- Compiler can write code for the programmer(templates)

-2) Link-time optimizations(LTO)
+3) Link-time optimizations(LTO)
-3) Processor optimizations(branch prediction, changing the order of operations etc.)
+4) Processor optimizations(branch prediction, changing the order of operations etc.)